 Stamp duty is the bane of every home buyer, with only first-time buyers being exempt from paying the tax, if they purchase properties for less than £300,000.

 The first-time buyer stamp duty exemption has undoubtedly helped increase the number of people getting on the property ladder, with the highest number of first-time buyers since before the financial crisis being recorded in August, recent figures show.

-However, I am seeing more and more clients getting stung for the duty when they did not expect to do so as there are plenty of caveats that prevent first-time buyers benefitting.
+However, I am seeing more and more clients getting stung for the duty when they did not expect to do so as there are plenty of caveats that prevent first-time buyers from benefitting.

 What is first-time buyer stamp duty exemption?

 Brought in almost two years ago by then Chancellor Philip Hammond it made first-time buyers in England, Northern Ireland or Scotland exempt from paying the duty on properties purchased up to a value of £300,000.
 This means first-time buyers can save up to £5,000.